 Ultra runners swear by the HOKA brand and it's no mystery why.
 Their super thick foam stacks and unique support structures make sure you're rockin' and poppin'.
 The Elevons are no exception to that reputation.
 They use their PROFLY™ dual-layered midsole and upper cushioning to keep you bouncing along and a meta-rocker to make sure you're transitioning forward to the toes and propelling forward.
 They pop just as hard on a trot around the block as do in your 12th hour of an ultra.

 It's hard to best HOKA on responsiveness right now.
 Even minimalist runners enjoy the luxury of such a padded springboard landing.
 There are no other shoes that do better in this department, but there are still a few others worth a look if the maximalist thing isn't your thing.
-The Editor's Choice On Cloud X came in just behind, using a firm EVA cuboid design to generate great energy return.
-The Under Armour Charged Bandit 3 earned the Best Bang for the Buck Award, partially owing to the kick of its thick, firm foam midsole.
+The Editors' Choice On Cloud X came in just behind, using a firm EVA cuboid design to generate great energy return.

 All things considered, this isn't a very heavy shoe, but in our lineup, it's on the chunky side.
 It comes in at 23 ounces in a men's 11.
 That's a little more than 5 ounces heavier than the Editor's Choice On Cloud X, but it also has 28 mm of foam at the toe and 33 mm at the heel, substantially more than the Editor's Choice and the rest of the field.
 Despite its mass, it's still lighter than most of the stability shoes.

 If weight isn't a deal breaker and max padding is what you need, you'll be happy with the Elevons, but if weight is a big part of your decision-making, there are a few other options for you.
-Of course the On Cloud X is a good option, coming in at 17.8 ounces and offering a unique cushioning design with its hollow EVA pods.
-A more traditional shoe with a thick stack is the Best Bang for the Buck winning Under Armour Charged Bandit 3, at 18.2 ounces.
+Of course, the On Cloud X is a good option, coming in at 17.8 ounces and offering a unique cushioning design with its hollow EVA pods.
 Another traditional shoe with great cushioning is the Top Pick for Lightweight Racing Flat Brooks PureFlow 7, which comes in at 20.1 ounces.

 HOKA ONE ONE is known for tough shoes - they're made for ultra-marathoners, so we expect them to be strong.
 The Elevons don't quite hit the HOKA mark though.
 The fine mesh upper is vulnerable to tears and the stitching can come undone after a few months of modest abuse.
 That's less problematic for road running, but hitting the trails can quickly accelerate the damage.
 For roadies, the rubber outsole tends to wear down quickly and there were reports that actual midsole began losing its pop and rebound after a season or so.
 It's also worth noting that the open design of the sole allows twigs and rocks to get stuck inside, which was an annoyance we found with the On Clouds and On Cloud Xs, though the X changed the dimensions a bit and made it harder for stuff to get lodged in there.

 If you'd like to avoid those problems, you have options, but you will miss out on the stable, cushy ride HOKA brings.
 The models that did better did so by using basic, solid designs and not skimping on material.
 The Nike Pegasus 35 is very much a no-nonsense traditional design that had few durability complaints and few features that could break down sooner than expected.
-The Charged Bandit 3 has a similar story.
-There are few extras and it has solid longevity for the features it does have.
-If you need some cushioning in the sole and need it last a bit longer, check these two out.
+If you need some cushioning in the sole and need it last a bit longer, check the Pegasus out.
 If you want the top end performance while running and don't mind replacing after a season or so, go with the HOKA experience.